 4. Avoid Very Dark Roasted Coffee

-While dark roast coffee beans are in high demand for their bitter and smokey flavour, the truth is that they are more likely to be oily.
-For this reason, it’s best to avoid French Roast or Italian Roast variations because of their high roasting rate.
+While dark roast coffee beans are in high demand for their bitter and smokey flavor, the truth is that they are more likely to be oily.
+For this reason, it’s best to avoid French Roast or Italian Roast variations because of their high roasting levels.

-Instead, opt for city roast or whole city roast coffee beans.
-With these beans, you can brew coffee that is balanced in flavor without the need for too many layers of oil on the surface.
+Instead, choose city roast or full city roast coffee beans.
+These roasts allow you to brew coffee that is balanced in flavor without excessive oil on the surface.

 5. Buy Coffee in Small Quantities

-The last tip to avoid why are some coffee beans oily is to consume them before they are over-oxidized.
+The last tip to avoid oily coffee beans is to consume them before they are over-oxidized.
 The sooner they are consumed, the less likely they are to develop an oily coating on the surface.

 Be Wise in Choosing and Using Oily Coffee Beans